EMBYRDEV/Pixel-Perfect-Retro-Camera/Assets/Wolv Interactive/Pixel Perfect Retro Camera/Readme.txt

 object with a SnapToPixel component.

 Known Issues:
-There is a but that leads to me adding 1px black bars to the screen to prevent shimmering with some common resolutions.
+There is a bug that leads to me adding 1px black bars to the screen to prevent shimmering with some common resolutions.
 It's explained further in PixelCamera.cs but I think it looks rather nice.